A must-read for aspiring Product Owners and Product Managers

 Valon: It started off with one developer because it was mostly design work and front-end development.
 You can’t really put an exact figure because there were a lot of people involved at every stage.

-Rademade liaised with the designers from Qubstudio and then Rademade had teams that did front-end, architecture, and back-end.
+Our development company liaised with the designer studio and had teams that did front-end, architecture, and back-end.
 So in the beginning, it was hard to say how many people were actually involved because there were different teams working on different things to build the foundations.

-Then we stabilized on having 2 full-time developers, Kate as a full-time project manager, Qubstudio doing the design work, and the QA being done independently.
+Then we stabilized on having 2 full-time developers, Kate as a full-time project manager, the studio doing the design work, and the QA being done independently.

-Last summer we increased the number of developers to 3, Qubstudio is no longer involved as they felt the distance between designers (Lviv) and developers (Kyiv) was too large.
-But at that time the main design work was already done, so I agreed to the design work being integrated inside of Rademade.
+Last summer we increased the number of developers to 3, the design studio from Lviv is no longer involved as they felt the distance between designers (Lviv) and developers (Kyiv) was too large.
+But at that time the main design work was already done, so I agreed to the design work being done inside of our development company.

 The most value contributor to GoPlanr